 You can only begin to change—solve personal issues—when you first see your own behavior (3rd ingredient of how humans function).
 When you realize you’ve made the wrong choices (2).
 That in fact, your human nature (1) has gotten the best of you and brought out the darker side of you.
 You’ve been given the ethics (4) through education and rehabilitation (5).
 Now, it gets really personal with self-reproach (6), the first and foremost internal mental examination that leads to real peace and prosperity.

-This blog post is an excerpt from chapter 11.10 of Audit of the Universe
+This blog post is an excerpt from chapter 2.10 of Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Self-Reproach, the Essential Beginning Step toward Real Peace
+Please use the Social Network links just below to share this information from The Explanation, Self-Reproach, the Essential Beginning Step toward Real Peace